Dickason believed children 'better off dead'

 During a powercut, the mother-of-three was convinced her family would be murdered.

+On top of that, Toohey said Dickason had “huge stress with Covid lockdowns, three small children at home and trying to navigate the immigration process”.

-“She began to think that she was failing as a mother… and all of that happened at a time when she had stopped taking that antidepressant medication,” she told the jury.
+“She began to think that she was failing as a mother… and all of that happened at a time when she had stopped taking that antidepressant medication."

 After she had thoughts of wanting to hurt the girls in August 2021 - which she told her husband about - she started taking the medication again.